LucasParsy/monsite/_notes/Public/Advent 2024 Root-Me/Day 01 - Generous Santa.md

 ---
 title: Root-XMAS 2024 Day 01 - Generous Santa
-feed: show
+feed: hide
 permalink: /RootXMAS_2024_01
 date: 01-12-2024
-summary: Let's upload our gift unto santa's list!
+summary: All I want for christmas is an RCE.
 ---
 ### summary

-A small challenge to start the advent, about unrestricted file upload accessible with an Local File Inclusion leading to an RCE on Node JS
+A small challenge to start the advent, about unrestricted file upload accessible with a Local File Inclusion leading to an RCE on Node JS
 ### recon

-Santa has modernized and provided a website where you can ask for gift!
+Santa has modernized and provided a website where you can ask for gifts!
 And I wish for an RCE, so let's add it!

 We have a nice website where we can add gifts to our sack.
 Clicking on any item doesn't seem to do anything visually, but sends a request to the server.